MickdeGraaf/pepchain-config/README.md

 - 5 From the account you deployed the locker contract from set the validator as the copied address
 - 6 Export the generated key from pepchain-config/churchill/keys and import it in metamask. (the password is the one you enterred in node.pwds)
 - 7 On the locker contract page in the voting dashboard click the "SET AS LOCKER" Button and approve the transaction
-- 8 Edit the validator signer value the correnspond with the outputted address on step for full-archive-validator.toml
+- 8 Edit the validator signer value the correnspond with the outputted address on step 4 in full-archive-validator.toml
 - 9 run the following command:
 ```
     parity --config --full-archive-validator.toml